 We may not all understand a person who is hell-bent on killing somebody until we learn that he or she murdered that person’s family.
 When the law has not taken its course and justice has failed, we become more empathetic.
 We may not condone what the character does, but we understand it.
 When we learn her history, we empathise with The Bride in Kill Bill.

 6. Make other people love them.

 In The Hunger Games, Peeta loves Katniss.
-Her sister, Prim lovers hers too.
+Her sister, Prim loves hers too.
 Because Peeta and Prim are good people, we are prepared to give her some leeway.
 She must have redeeming qualities, surely?

 7. Show us their broken hearts and lives.